 Saucony Ride 7 GTX Review Facts

 Saucony knows runners and does a great job catering to them no matter what they need from a running shoe.
 The Ride line has become increasingly popular throughout the years and lots of runners familiar with the brand claim that Saucony really hit their stride with this 7th edition of the shoe.
-The Ride 7 GTX is an addition to Saucony’s ever popular line of neutral, highly cushioned running shoes.
+The Ride 7 GTX is an addition to Saucony’s ever-popular line of neutral, highly cushioned running shoes.
 This model features a Gore-tex mesh so you don’t have to worry about getting your feet wet on your run.
 Let’s see what else it offers below.

 One of the major changes from the Ride 6 to the Ride 7 is the outsole design.
 The directions of the blown rubber pods were changed in order to give runners more contact with the ground for every stride.
-The pods are also flatter so that more of them do touch the ground throughout the stride, this is good for traction, especially since the GTX line was designed particularly for wet conditions.
+The pods are also flattered so that more of them touch the ground throughout the stride, this is good for traction, especially since the GTX line was designed particularly for wet conditions.